 An extensive investigation may be required when grievances are complex and cannot be resolved quickly.
-MASEN and ACWA Power will take full responsibility for investigating the details of grievances coming through its grievance mechanism, following the principle of "no cost to communities".
-Involving second parties during the investigation of grievances (i.e. the Project Company, the EPC or subcontractors) when required is recommended.
+MASEN will take full responsibility for investigating the details of grievances coming through its grievance mechanism, following the principle of "no cost to communities".
+MASEN is responsible to involve second parties during the investigation of grievances (i.e., ACWA Power, the Project Company, the EPC or subcontractors) when required.